boostorg/website-v2/docs/commands.md

 - Library categories are updated, if need be.
 - Issues and Pull Requests are synced

+**For local development**: Run with the `--local` flag.
+This skips pulling Issues and Pull Requests data, Commit history, and other data that takes a long time to run.

-**NOTE**: Can take upwards of a half hour to run.
-If you are trying to populate tables for local development, `create_sample_data` is a better option if the GitHub integrations aren't important.
+**NOTE**: Can take upwards of a half hour to run if the `--local` flag is not passed.